-The changes take effect immediately, but the properties will be reset to their default values when you restart JIRA.
-If you want the changes to be permanent, please use the ¬D startup option as described above.
+The changes take effect after you restart the Structure, but the properties will be reset to their default values when you restart JIRA.
+In some cases for settings to take effect you have to reinstall the Structure.
+But If you want the changes to be permanent, please use the -D startup option as described above.